harp-tech/protocol/Device.md

 For any writeable optional or deprecated registers whose function is not implemented, the Device MUST always return a `Write` reply payload containing the register default value, to indicate the `Write` request had no effect.
 The Device SHOULD NOT crash or enter an undefined state when a `Write` request is sent to an optional or deprecated unimplemented register.

 In most cases, the default value of an optional or deprecated register SHOULD be `0` (Zero).
 Other values MAY be allowed, in which case they MUST be explicitly documented and justified on a per-register basis.

-## Operation Mode

-The following Device operation modes MUST be implemented:

-- `Standby:` The Device MUST reply to Controller requests.
-All `Event` messages are disabled and MUST NOT be sent to the Controller.
-- `Active:` The Device MUST reply to Controller requests.
-All `Event` messages are enabled and SHOULD be sent to the Controller following the Device specification.

-The Device SHOULD continuously check if communication with the Controller is active and healthy.
-This status check will be largely dependent on the transport layer implementing the Harp communication protocol between Controller and Device.
-Each implementation SHOULD clearly distinguish between `Connected` and `NotConnected` states, and it is up to the developer to decide how to implement this status check.
-When the Device transitions to the `NotConnected` state, it MUST immediately enter `Standby` and stop transmission of further `Event` messages.

-As an application example, a Device using USB as the transport layer MAY poll for an active USB connection by checking that the state of the DTR pin is `HIGH`.
-Once the DTR pin is brought `LOW` it SHOULD be assumed that the Controller closed the connection and the Device MUST enter `Standby`.
-In this case, the Controller is responsible for setting the state of the DTR line when opening or closing a new connection.

 ## Core Registers